DanielLaubacher/gogrep/architecture.md

 For a 500K-line file with 3 matches, the old approach made 500K `findInLine()` calls.
 The new approach makes 1 whole-buffer search + 3 line extractions.

-A helper function `lineFromOffset()` efficiently extracts line boundaries and computes line numbers incrementally from a previous known position, avoiding redundant newline counting.
+`snippetFromOffset()` extracts line boundaries around each match offset (clamped by `maxCols`), and `matchSetFromOffsets()` computes line numbers incrementally via `bytes.Count` between consecutive match positions, avoiding redundant newline counting.

 ### SIMD Acceleration

 `internal/simd/` uses Go 1.26's `simd/archsimd` for AVX2 intrinsics (requires `GOEXPERIMENT=simd`).

-The **SIMD-friendly Horspool** algorithm (`simd.IndexAll`):
+For **case-sensitive** search, `simd.IndexAll` delegates to `bytes.Index` which already uses optimized AVX2 assembly internally in the Go runtime.

+For **case-insensitive** search, `simd.IndexAllCaseInsensitive` uses a custom **SIMD-friendly Horspool** algorithm:

-1. Broadcast pattern's first byte and last byte into 32-byte AVX2 vectors.
+1. Broadcast both lower and upper forms of the pattern's first byte and last byte into 32-byte AVX2 vectors.
 2. For each 32-byte block in the data:
    - Load 32 bytes at position `i` and at position `i + patternLen - 1`.
-   - `VPCMPEQB` to compare all 32 positions against first/last bytes simultaneously.
+   - `VPCMPEQB` to compare all 32 positions against lower/upper first bytes, OR the masks.
+   - Same for last bytes, OR the masks.
-   - `VPAND` the two result masks.
+   - `VPAND` the first and last result masks.
    - `VPMOVMSKB` to extract a 32-bit bitmask of candidate positions.
-3. For each set bit in the bitmask (typically 0-1 per block): verify the middle bytes with `bytes.Equal`.
+3. For each set bit in the bitmask (typically 0-1 per block): verify the middle bytes with case-insensitive comparison.
 4. `VZEROUPPER` before returning to avoid AVX/SSE transition penalties.

 This processes 32 candidate positions per iteration.
 For typical text, the first+last byte filter eliminates >99% of false positives, making the inner verification extremely rare.

-Case-insensitive search broadcasts both lower and upper forms of the first/last bytes and ORs the masks.
+Additional SIMD primitives in `internal/simd/simd.go`: `IndexByte`, `LastIndexByte`, `Count`, and `ToLowerASCII`, all using AVX2 `VPCMPEQB` + `VPMOVMSKB` patterns.

 ## Output